United States Legal Online Sports Betting – Where and How to Play, US Sportsbook Info

 From there, mobile apps and online sportsbooks will follow, much to the delight of punters everywhere.
 However, there are two main hurdles for online sports betting in the United States.

 First, states must determine online sports betting license fees, tax rates and regulations.
-Some states are flying through this process (New Jersey) while others, like Pennsylvania, are struggling.
+Some states are flying through this process (New Jersey) while others, like New York, are struggling.

 The other thing sports fans and bettors should know is that due to the Federal Wire Act of 1961, online sportsbooks are prohibited from accepting out-of-state wagers.
 Sports betting in each individual state is completely tethered to its lawmakers and regulators, which is why it’s so important to discover and report in this news, like we do here at RotoGrinders!